plukkie/crashmonitor/README.md

 # crashmonitor
-This tool monitors if custom applications applications crashed
+This tool monitors if custom applications crashed